 Genre: Literature, Humour, Mystery, Drama, Historical, Audio

-Author Information: Arthur Evelyn St. John Waugh (28 October 1903 – 10 April 1966), known as Evelyn Waugh, was an English writer of novels, travel books and biographies.
+Arthur Evelyn St. John Waugh (28 October 1903 – 10 April 1966), known as Evelyn Waugh, was an English writer of novels, travel books and biographies.
 He was also a prolific journalist and reviewer.
-(Wikipedia)
+His most famous works include the early satires Decline and Fall(1928) and A Handful of Dust (1934), and the novel Brideshead Revisited (1945).

 – Read an interview with Evelyn Waugh in 1962, Paris Review – The Art of Fiction